kagisearch/kagi-docs/docs/kagi/faq/faq.md

 <a name="warrant-canary"></a>
 ## Do you have a warrant canary? {#warrant-canary}
 Yes, our warrant canary is included in our [privacy page](https://kagi.com/privacy#warrant-canary).

+## Why is the Giropay payment option not available? {#giropay}
+PayPal [announced](https://www.paypal.com/us/cshelp/article/giropay-deprecation-help1183) that Giropay has been deprecated as a payment method.
+It is no longer available as of July 1st, 2024.​ If you relied on Giropay to add funds to your account, please explore our other [payment options](https://help.kagi.com/kagi/plans/payment-methods.html).

 ---